 The 1.13 Mile walk takes you right out over the east river with some seriously amazing views.

-In front of you, the whole way is the mindblowing city skyline of downtown manhattan. to your right is the east river, manhattan bridge, and midtown Manhattan in the distance including brief views of the Crysler Building and the Empire State.
+In front of you, the whole way is the mindblowing city skyline of downtown manhattan.
+To your right is the East River, the Manhattan bridge, and midtown Manhattan in the distance including brief views of the Crysler Building and the Empire State.
 The left-hand view looks out over the Hudson Bay, with Governors Island, The Statue of Liberty, and the docks of Newark in the distance.

-Don’t ignore Brooklyn completely even though your back is two it the view of the borough would in other circumstances be quite spectacular, so take it in even if it’s not quite the spectacular vistas you’ll find on all other sides.
+Don’t ignore Brooklyn completely even though your back is to it, the view of the borough would in other circumstances be quite spectacular, so take it in even if it’s not quite the spectacular vistas you’ll find on all other sides.

 One of the most spectacular sights on the bridge is actually the bridge it’s self, the intricate suspension wires form a delicate pattern and fan out symmetrically from the gothic towers.
 With the CityScape behind them, they are quite mesmerizing.

 The other thing you will see is tourists.
-Lot’s of them.
+Lots of them.
 And you need to keep a special eye out for cyclists.
-Not everyone n the bridge is a gawping sightseer and locals use the ridge to whizz from Brooklyn to Manhattan and back (Quite the commute!) and their tolerance for sightseers in the cycle lance is pretty low!
+Not everyone on the bridge is a gawping sightseer and locals use the bridge to whizz from Brooklyn to Manhattan and back (Quite the commute!) and their tolerance for sightseers in the cycle lance is pretty low!